cwant/tessagon/README.md

 ![Animation of tessellated torii](https://raw.githubusercontent.com/cwant/tessagon/master/documentation/images/tessagon_demo.gif)

+(Individual images from the above gif are below.)

+## TL;DR

+Check out the repository and look in the `demo` directory.
+There you'll find a blender file and `tessagon_blender_demo.py` which creates the meshes in the demo.

 ## How it works

 Three things are needed to use tessagon to tessellate the surface of a 2D-manifold (or more accurately, a patch on a 2D-manifold in 3-space):